-The School of Education (SOE) offers programs to prepare for teacher certification in these areas: Early Childhood (PreSchool-2), Elementary (1-6), Secondary (7-12), Music (K-12), and Physical and Health Education (K-12).
-The following certification extensions are also available: Middle Level Education (5-8) and English as a Second Language (for early childhood, elementary, and secondary).
+The School of Education (SOE) offers programs to prepare for teacher certification in these areas: Early Childhood (PreSchool-2), Elementary (1-6), Secondary (7-12), World Languages (P-12), Music (P-12), and Health and Physical Education (P-12).
+The following certification extensions are also available: Middle Level Education (5-8) for Elementary and Secondary candidates and English as a Second Language (all areas).
 Adding one of these extensions to your certification area expands your employment possibilities in a competitive market.
 Please read the following information carefully; it is provided to ensure that your application is complete and receives the earliest possible consideration.

 Prerequisites for Application to Teacher Education:

 Undergraduate applicants must be current students at the University of Rhode Island.
 The earliest an applicant may apply is January of his or her sophomore year.
 Typically, students will have completed at least 39 credits by the time of admission.

 Transfer students must have completed 12 credits at URI by the end of the semester prior to admission.
 Exception: Early Childhood Education students may apply while at CCRI through a transfer articulation agreement; if accepted, they are admitted directly into the ECE program as of their first semester at URI.

 For information about admission timelines, visit: Health and Physical Education Teacher Education (HPE).